 Periodically, it is helpful to evaluate how important particular people, places, and things are in terms of the energetic value to you.
 When you feel depleted or stuck, ask yourself some tough questions.

-In relationships where you feel wiped out after a visit, consider every minute spent interacting with a particular person is like draining all of the money out of your checking account.
+In relationships, notice when you feel wiped out after a visit.
+Consider every minute spent interacting with that particular person like gambling all of the money in of your checking account.
 Quickly, you go flat broke.

 Ask, “will I go into debt or potential bankruptcy to maintain this particular relationship?”

 Count how many hours you go to places that irritate you.
 Now, quantify it by paying attention to how you feel.
 Do you feel drained?
 Irritable?
-Even if you are getting paid money, leaving anywhere with an upside-down account does not make sense.
+Even if you are getting paid money, leaving any place with an upside-down energy account can lead to bankruptcy.

 Ask, “Why am I putting so much energy into a place I despise?“